c-cppx/DFTDataFrame/README.md

 - Inputparameter checks for consistency among the calculations for Kpoints and others are described in InputParameters.ipynb

-In the Input.
 I recommend to watch some of [Matt Harrisons tutorials](https://www.youtube.com/results?search_query=matt+harrison+effective+pandas) tutorials about Pandas or read his book ["Effective Pandas"](https://store.metasnake.com/effective-pandas-book).

 ## Contributing